ashfame/dictation-whisper-api-macos/README.md

-# Dictation using Whisper API on MacOS
+# Dictation using Whisper API on MacOS (broken in Sequoia)

 By default, it uses the globe key on your Mac keyboard to trigger the dictation request.